ejyongc/School_District_Analysis/README.md

   ##### d.
 Scores by school type
   Finally, we are not seeing any changes on *Scores by School Type*
   ![image](https://github.com/ejyongc/School_District_Analysis/blob/main/Resources/Type%20Summary.png)

-    3. Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs

 ## 3. Summary
 In conclusion, post the changes we applied to the data, we can see some changes that altered some of the dataframes.
-In the *District Summary* dataframe we can immediately see the number of students decrease by 461 which accounts for the 9th grade students from *Thomas High School* we removed at the beguining of the analysis.
+In the *District Summary* dataframe we can immediately see the number of students decrease by 461.
+This accounts for all the 9th grade students from *Thomas High School* we removed at the beguining of the analysis.
-We can also see a slight decrease on the passing percentages.
+We can also see a slight decrease on the math and reading passing percentages.
 Although we are seeing a change on this dataframe we believe is not significant enough to skew the data.
-The '*School Summary'* dataframe is where we are going to see the most significant change in terms of percentages.
-We are seeing a decrease of -0.32% on the percentage of passing studentsIn, and this could be considered high in relation to the other changes mentioned above.
+Finally, the '*School Summary'* dataframe is where we are going to see the most significant change in terms of percentages.
+We are seeing a decrease of -0.32% on the percentage of passing students.
+This could be considered high in relation to the other changes mentioned above, but ultimately, it didn't create a significant change on the dat sice Thomas High School is still comes up second on the top five schools dataframe.